sazzer/problemdetails/README.md

 }
 ```

+When used with a supported HTTP Server, this will automatically generate the correct JSON response and set the Content-Type header to the correct value of `application/problem+json`.

+If used with an unsupported HTTP Server, the status code and body of the problem details can be extracted and sent manually.
+The `body` field is in the correct structure to format into JSON using something like `serde` already, so serializing it should be as simple as the HTTP Server allows for.

 ## Supported HTTP Servers

 Currently this is only supported with the following HTTP Servers:

 - [Axum](https://crates.io/crates/axum)

 Examples of use with the different HTTP Servers can be found in the [examples](https://github.com/sazzer/problemdetails/tree/main/examples) directory.